nikhiluppala/nikhiluppala/README.md

-### Hi there, I am Software Test Engineer with 5+ years of experience in automation and quality assurance, now seeking to transition into full stack or backend development.
-Backed by a master’s degree in software engineering with strong skills in coding, system design, and databases, I’m eager to build robust, scalable applications and contribute to development teams.👋
+### Hi there 👋, I am Software Test Engineer with 5+ years of experience in automation and quality assurance, now seeking to transition into full stack or backend development.
+Backed by a master’s degree in software engineering with strong skills in coding, system design, and databases, I’m eager to build robust, scalable applications and contribute to development teams.

 ![](https://komarev.com/ghpvc/?username=nikhiluppala&color=blue)